 There are many emails downloaded from Internet.

-The emails are labeled with spam
+The emails are labeled with spam or ham.

 This article will demonstrate the theory of Naive Bayes Filter.